vildzi/ipabuilder/README.md

 # IpaBuilder

 Build an ipa from an xcode project.
 This does not require having a developer account ($100 / yr).
-This only supports macos at the moment but will gain linux and windows support soon-ish
+This only supports macos at the moment (xcode command line tools).

 ## Installation